Windows Vista I/O technologies: SuperFetch

 SuperFetch is a technology that pre-loads commonly used applications into memory to reduce their load times.
 It is extended from the "prefetcher" function in Windows XP.
 SuperFetch attempts to load commonly used libraries and application components into memory before they are required.
 It does so by continually analyzing application behavior and usage patterns, e.g. what applications are typically used in the morning after logon.
 The cache memory is marked with low priority, meaning that if another process needs the memory, it will be given up.

 By default, the necessary files are loaded into main memory, but using a feature called ReadyBoost, Windows Vista and Windows 7 can use alternative storage such as USB flash drives, thereby freeing up main memory.
 Although hard disks may have higher sequential data transfer rates, flash drives can be faster for small files or non-sequential I/O because of their short random seek times.

 ReadyBoot is a feature that complements SuperFetch by analysing only core boot processes (such as drivers) in order to speed up a computer' startup.

-In Windows 10, the SuperFetch was renamed to SysMain.
+In Windows 10, SuperFetch was renamed to SysMain.